ChrisB9/php8-xdebug/README.md

 current features:
 - nginx with brotli and http2 enabled
-- php 8.0 beta 1 (06/08; with opcache and jit enabled by default)
+- php 8.0 beta 2 (20/08; with opcache and jit enabled by default)
 - xdebug 3.0-dev
 - pcov
-- composer and composer2.0
+- composer and composer2.0 (available as `composer2`)
 - bash (with auto-completion extension and colored)
 - tideways profiler with perf-tools enabled
 - webp and image-optimizers